For starters it's close to all the action so it really is the best seat in the house!

 Referee – responsible for all technical decisions – 1

 Starter – signals the start of the race – 1

 JOS/Judge of Stroke – walks the length of the pool and checks the legality of the strokes – 4

 I.O.T/Inspector of Turns/Turn Judge – checks the touch and turns of the swimmers – 6

-Lane timekeepers – 3 times keepers per lane.
+Lane Timekeeper – 3 timekeepers per lane.
 They take the swimmers time and record all times – 18

 Recorder – enters swimmers times and any disqualifications into the Swimming NZ database.
-A results report is then circulated via various swimming websites for publication: (club hosting the meet; Take Your Marks; Swimming Counties Manukau) – 1
+Distributes results for publication - 1

 Announcer – announces the swimmers in the races and DQ’s along with prudent information throughout the meet – 1